 My art journey is lifelong and continuously evolving.
 At university having committed to a Degree in English and Canadian Studies, I took every opportunity to take Art History courses as electives.
 As a self-taught artist working primarily in painting with acrylic and mixed media I continue to push the boundaries as my art tries to negotiate what occupies the space around us and how we perceive those spaces.
 Place is something I had to grow into, it is personal and expressive of someone born in one country, raised in another.
 It reflects my persistence in the face of personal struggles in forging an identity and finding my place in the world to call home.

 I am happiest when I am painting.
 It is communication without words.
 It is in the body, the soul, hand and eye as every gesture and movement brings you closer to your true self.
 My process is organic, starting with a gesture, a choice of colours and the feel of the paint on the canvas.
 Sometimes that takes my through many twists and turns and ends with beautiful self-discovery that I wish to share with you!

 Annette E.M.
-Courtemanche is an emerging artist who lives and works in the Christie Pits neighbourhood, Toronto, Canada and studied at the University of Toronto.
-Most work is held privately, and now being exhibited publicly.
+Courtemanche is an emerging artist who lives and works in Toronto, Canada.
+She studied at the University of Toronto.
+Most work is held privately, and she is now exhibiting publicly.

 You can reach her at firstname.lastname@example.org